 Scholastic NZ Ltd runs a book club offering book specials on a monthly basis.
 A special Scholastic newsletter is sent out to notify children and parents of upcoming events.
 Closing dates are advertised in the school newsletter.

 The Charter is a document that defines how our school will plan for continuous improvement.
-The Charter describes the Board’s long term (strategic) goals for student achievement and this flows through to the annual plan which has specific goals and actions that aim to achieve those long term goals.These specific goals and strategies are updated annually and progress against these goals is reported to the Board of Trustees by the Principal.
+The Charter describes the Board’s long-term (strategic) goals for student achievement and this flows through to the annual plan which has specific goals and actions that aim to achieve those long-term goals.These specific goals and strategies are updated annually and progress against these goals are reported to the Board of Trustees by the Principal.
 The charter can be found on the website.

 COMMUNITY USE OF THE GROUNDS AND FACILITIES